Osteocephalus cabrerai: Etymology

 The specific name cabrerai honours Mr. Isodore Cabrera, a Colombian naturalist and collector.

 Description

 Adult males can reach 55 mm and adult females 71 mm in snout–vent length.
 The snout is truncate.
 The tympanum is very distinct and elliptical; the supra-tympanic fold is tuberculate.
-Skin on the dorsum is granulate in females and tuberculate in males; these do not have keratinized tips in breeding males as in Osteocephalus buckleyi.
-Skin on the flanks is areolate.
+The skin on the dorsum is granulate in females and tuberculate in males; these do not have keratinized tips in breeding males as in Osteocephalus buckleyi.
+The skin on the flanks is areolate.
 The fingers are one-half webbed.
 The toes are webbed, reaching base of the disc on the fourth toe.
-Te dorsal coloration is variable, in shades of green with tan and brown blotches, streaks, or a reticulate pattern.
+The dorsal coloration is variable, in shades of green with tan and brown blotches, streaks, or a reticulate pattern.
 The flanks are light and may have tan blotches.
 The venter creamy is white, possibly with tan spots.
 A pale supralabial mark runs posteroventrally from eye to mid-tympanum.
 Males have paired vocal sacs.